 On the surface a person might believe, “If we didn’t have intellectual property laws, it would open the floodgates for copycats everywhere, reducing incentive for people to create.
 We would have Chinese phones that look like iPhones and poor Apple!
 Innovation would be lost because no one needs to innovate in order to get sales.”

-I get and understand that some entities will copy instead of innovate.
-I get it that many believe the government is the only way to prevent this scenario.
+Yes, some entities will copy instead of innovate.
+Yes, many believe the government is the only way to prevent this scenario.

 Nine points that weigh in favor of reforming or even completely removing intellectual property laws